LouisOuellet/dokuwiki_plugin_tagbutton/SECURITY.md

 # Security Policy

-Security vulnerabilities can be reported for the current stable release and the `master` branch.
+Security vulnerabilities can be reported for the current stable release and the `stable` branch.

 ## Reporting a Vulnerability